-The existing infrastructure provides a rich palette of evaluation techniques, each comprising different aspects:
+There is a rich palette of evaluation techniques, each comprising different aspects:

 Expressiveness.
-Depending on how good symbolic computation is supported, the class of terms which can be evaluated may be bigger or smaller.
+Depending on the extent to which symbolic computation is possible, the class of terms which can be evaluated can be bigger or smaller.

 Efficiency.
 The more machine-near the technique, the faster it is.